kpetrauskas92/team9-hackathon-december/README.md

 ### [Typography](typography)
-- The main font used in this project is 'Cinzel Decorative.
+- The main font used in this project is 'Cinzel Decorative'.
 This font was chosen becuase of it's instantly reconizable Christmas theme and the familiar feeling associated with Christmas it evokes.

   ![Font example](assets/images/images-README.md/README.md-font-example.jpg)